 Skip to main content

 The vault is Rumus’s encrypted local store for everything sensitive: SSH host records, private keys, saved username / password pairs, command snippets, and known-host fingerprints.
 It’s built on Stronghold, an open-source secrets engine, and locked with a secret key that only you ever see.
 When the vault syncs to the cloud, it does so as ciphertext only — Rumus servers cannot read your secrets.
+The vault is tied to your Rumus account.
+You have to be signed in to set it up, and signing out on a device wipes the local copy on that device (the cloud copy is preserved).

 What’s in the vault